exo-addons/outlook/README.md

 #Microsoft Outlook add-on

 This add-on allows use eXo Platform collaborative tools inside Microsoft Outlook.
-It embeds inside Outlook for Web, Mac and Windows and provide following features:
+It embeds as an add-in into Outlook for Web, Mac and Windows and offer following features:
 * Save attachments from email message to a collaborative space inside portal
 * Attach documents from collaborative spaces to email message
 * Convert email message to activity status, forum post or wiki page